 When you invite reviewers, tell them what's in the room, what the timeline is, and how to ask questions.
 A brief email with these details saves everyone time.

 Watch the analytics.
-If an investor spent 40 minutes on your financials section, follow up.
+If an recipient spent 40 minutes on your financials section, follow up.
 If they haven't opened the room in 48 hours, check in.
 Analytics give you real data to work with instead of guessing.

 Ready to set up your data room?
 Get started with Ellty in minutes - no procurement process, no per-user fees.